jagregory/abrash-black-book/README.md

 Changes are welcome, especially conversion-related ones.
 If you spot any problems while reading, please [submit an issue](https://github.com/jagregory/abrash-black-book/issues) and I'll correct it.
 Pull Requests are always welcome.

 Some larger changes could be made to improve the content.
 I'd love to see some of the images converted to a vector representation so we can provide higher-resolution versions.
-Formulas and equations could be typeset with MathML.
+Formulas and equations could be typeset with [MathJax](http://www.mathjax.org/).

 ## Generating your own ebook